 - Profession in Focus: Interview with Chris Agoglia provides additional information on the Access to Audit Personnel program from the perspective of a reviewer.

 The Access to Audit Personnel Review Committee is comprised of five senior academic scholars selected by the Auditing Section of the AAA, and senior partners from the CAQ Governing Board firms.

 The proposal evaluation process consists of two rounds of review prior to the final selection meeting.

 - During the first round, each proposal is assigned to two academic scholars who rate the proposal (and the data collection protocol) based on its scientific quality (including quality of the contribution and validity of the proposed study).

 - After a robust discussion of all of the proposals received, the academics select a subset that will advance to a second round.

-- In the second round, each proposal is assigned to three practitioners for review.
-The partners determine their ratings based on the proposal's relevance to issues that are encountered in practice.
+- Each proposal advanced to the second round is assigned to three practitioners for review.
+The partners determine their ratings based on the proposal’s relevance to issues that are encountered in practice.

 - In the final selection process, academic and practitioner ratings are combined.
 The review committee meets in person to discuss the merits of each proposal and make final determinations of awards.
 Awardees will be notified by late April.

 CAQ staff serve as the primary liaison between the grant awardees and the audit firms to facilitate access to the necessary study participants from the firms.
 Data collection administration may be via online, hard copy, and/or in person directly by a member of the research team or by a proxy.
 Some CAQ member firms may prefer to handle all in person administration using their own staff.
 Note that the Access program does not provide funding support for researchers to collect data in-person — that is the responsibility of the researcher.